-The weather in Britain can be unpredictable and this year has seen extremes of cold and hot weather.
+The weather in Britain can be unpredictable and we often see extremes of cold and hot weather.
 But how can this weather potentially affect your home?

 We’ve taken a look at the effects of extreme weather conditions, so you can be prepared.